yasindevops/phonebook-w-terraform/README.md

 ### At the end of the project, students will be able to;

-- show their coding skills using boolean/math operators, string formatting, if statements and functions within Python.
+- Show their coding skills using boolean/math operators, string formatting, if statements and functions within Python.

-- apply web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework
+- Apply web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework.

-- configure connection to the `MySQL` database.
+- Configure connection to the `MySQL` database.

-- work with a database using the SQL within Flask application.
+- Work with a database using the SQL within Flask application.

-- demonstrate bash scripting skills using `user data` section within launch template in Terraform to install and setup web application on EC2 Instance.
+- Demonstrate bash scripting skills using `user data` section within launch template in Terraform to install and setup web application on EC2 Instance.

-- demonstrate their configuration skills of AWS EC2 Launch Templates, Application Load Balancer, ALB Target Group, ALB Listener, Auto Scaling Group, RDS and Security Groups.
+- Demonstrate their configuration skills of AWS EC2 Launch Templates, Application Load Balancer, ALB Target Group, ALB Listener, Auto Scaling Group, RDS and Security Groups.

-- configure Terraform template to use AWS Resources.
+- Configure Terraform template to use AWS Resources.

-- show how to use Terraform to launch AWS Resources.
+- Show how to use Terraform to launch AWS Resources.

-- apply git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Apply git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution